 Collect Data

 Next, it’s time to collect data, which can be done through various methods such as surveys, interviews, or focus groups.
-It’s crucial to use a mix of these in your brand research to get a comprehensive view of your market.
+Using a mix of these in your brand research is crucial to get a comprehensive view of your market.

 Online surveys, for instance, can provide a wealth of quantitative data, giving you insight into consumer behaviors and preferences.